 Dave Jaffer has written for Hour Magazine, the Ottawa XPress, FFWD, Spinner, and the Huffington Post, among others.
 He lives in Toronto, works in advertising, and is addicted to fantasy baseball.

 Avi Goldberg is a sociologist who teaches full time at Vanier College and part time at Concordia University in Montreal.
 His early areas of specialization were in political sociology and social movements but he has more recently shifted his focus to the only slightly less intense concerns of sports, culture, and digital communities.
-Avi is also a Featured Writer for All Habs digital magazine.
-There, he applies his “expertise” in hockey to writing on the Montreal Canadiens, the NHL, and hockey fandom.
+Avi is also a regular contributor to TSN 690’s Morning Show and a semi-regular contributor to the Huffington Post Canada.
 Avi is a partner to Lori and a father to Ruby.
 You can follow Avi on Twitter @AviGoldberg.

 Associate Editors/Advisory Board